Five Months Gone: 1955 Ford Thunderbird – Sold?

 November 10, 2020 Update – Just one week after initially posting their Craigslist ad for their Baby Bird, the private seller reduced the asking price by $1,000 to $22,900.

 Long-time GuysWithRides followers know we’ve been predicting declining values of 1955-1957 Ford Thunderbirds since we started this website.
 Hagerty Insurance confirmed our analysis in late October in this Hagerty Insider article where they spun it as one of the classic cars quickly becoming “more attainable.
 Why?
 Simple supply and demand: too many Baby Boomers restored these cars over the past 30 years and now that they aging out of the hobby, there is literally a glut of driver-quality examples to buy at any given time.

 The private seller of this 1955 Skyhaze over white says typifies the trend: “This car is not a show car but is a sweetheart for a Sunday drive.
 I’m 80 yrs old and my body won’t allow me to twist and turn anymore.
 The vehicle spent the last 25 yrs in Florida.
 Must sell.”
-If you are interested, you can find this Baby Bird originally listed in November 2020 here on Craigslist again in Webster, New York (Rochester) with a revised asking price of $23,500.
+If you are interested, you can find this Baby Bird originally listed in November 2020 and then relisted in April 2021 on Craigslist again in Webster, New York (Rochester) with a revised asking price of $23,500.
 A check of the Collector Car Market Review Online Tool confirms this private seller has their T-Bird priced between this guide’s #4 “Fair” estimate of $16,150 and its #3 “Good” appraisal of $24,300.
 Equipped with two tops and power seats, this Thunderbird comes with many spare parts and to be the perfect classic car you can drive while you make the upgrades the current owner planned to do.

 Here’s the seller’s most recent description: